mathwizard1232/startup-simulator/docs/FUTURE_IMPROVEMENTS.md

 We are going to continue to do planning first, coding second, manual testing third, and automated testing fourth, but we want to add automated testing to avoid having to keep re-testing the entire system after every change or missing new bugs.

+---

+Above is the original version; below is the post-MVP version.

+Keeping both for now as the above may still be useful in MVP planning and development.

+# Future Improvements for Startup Simulator

+This document outlines improvements and changes to be considered for future versions of Startup Simulator, beyond the MVP.

+## Bug Generation System

+[The existing content for this section remains relevant for future improvements]

+## Project Management

+Improvements for future versions:
+- Implement more complex project types with varying requirements
+- Introduce project dependencies and resource conflicts
+- Add advanced project risk management features

+## Employee Management

+Improvements for future versions:
+- Implement more diverse employee types with various strengths and weaknesses
+- Add complex employee growth and skill improvement systems
+- Introduce team dynamics and synergy effects
+- Implement advanced hiring processes (job postings, resume screening, interviews)

+## Game Loop and Turn Structure

+Improvements for future versions:
+- Implement more complex time-based events and market shifts
+- Add long-term strategic planning elements

+## User Interface

+Improvements for future versions:
+- Develop advanced data visualizations and analytics tools
+- Implement more interactive and dynamic UI elements

+## Industry-Specific Mechanics

+Improvements for future versions:
+- Add more industries (e.g., Biotech, Consumer Hardware, Space Technology)
+- Implement cross-industry projects and collaborations

+## Financial Management

+Improvements for future versions:
+- Add complex investment rounds and funding mechanics
+- Implement detailed market dynamics affecting company valuation
+- Introduce more advanced financial instruments and strategies

+## Save/Load Functionality

+Improvements for future versions:
+- Implement cloud saves for the hosted version
+- Add the ability to share and compare game progress with other players

+## End Game Conditions

+Improvements for future versions:
+- Implement multiple tiers of success (e.g., million-dollar, billion-dollar valuations)
+- Create more complex win/lose scenarios based on industry-specific metrics
+- Add long-term goals and achievements beyond initial success

+## Multiplayer Features

+- Introduce online multiplayer competition
+- Develop cooperative gameplay modes for team-based startup management
+- Implement leaderboards and global challenges

+## Educational Partnerships

+- Explore collaborations with educational institutions
+- Create modules that can be used in classroom settings

+## Community Engagement

+- Implement a system for players to vote on and influence future development directions
+- Create a platform for user-generated content and mods

+## Refactor notes

+[The existing content for this section remains relevant]

+## Testing notes (our testing of Startup Simulator)

+[The existing content for this section remains relevant]

+This list will be updated and expanded as development progresses and new improvement areas are identified beyond the MVP phase.